654h/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software    distributed under the GPL.
+Git is fr  ee software    distributed under the GPL.
 Git has a muta   ble index called stage.
 Git tracks   c    hanges.